Tasks are the steps within a flow.

 retryTask retry behavior

-allowFailureBoolean flag allowing to continue the execution even if this task fails.
+allowFailureBoolean flag allowing to the execution to continue even if this task fails

 Dynamic vs. static task properties

 Task properties can be static or dynamic.
-Dynamic task properties can be set using expressions.
-To find out whether a given task property is static or dynamic, check the task documentation available on the plugin's homepage as well as in the UI when you hover over a task and click on the documentation tab on the right.
+Dynamic properties can be set using expressions.
+To determine whether a property is static or dynamic, check the task’s documentation on the plugin's homepage or in the UI by clicking on the documentation tab for the task.

 dynamic_properties

-On top of that, RunSubmitTaskSetting is a group of other properties which are also either dynamic or of complex type (placeholder for other properties).
-It's therefore useful to always drill down to the lowest level — most properties at the lowest level are dynamic and can be templated using expressions.
+Each RunSubmitTaskSetting contains its own properties, many of which are dynamic or placeholders for more complex types.
+Always drill down to the lowest level — most low-level properties are dynamic and can be templated using expressions.